SUBSCRIBE & SAVE 10%

 I don’t believe in houses that are too precious, either.
 When I first designed my home, I didn’t have children yet.
 I was probably naïve about the chaos that comes with them.
 Now there are felt-tip pen marks on walls and scuffs where there weren’t before.
 You have to lean into it.
 A pristine home that no one can touch isn’t welcoming.
 It doesn’t feel lived in.

-Now, my bath is quiet.
+Now, my bath is my Own.

 alt text